High School Partnership Program

 Students on the Connecticut State Registry

-Per Board of Regents Policy, individuals listed on the registry are required to complete a madated assessment prior to admission.
-More information can be found here or by contacing the Office of Student Development.
+Per Board of Regents Policy, individuals listed on the registry are required to complete a mandated assessment prior to admission.
+More information can be found by contacting the Office of Student Development.
 Failure to report your status on the Registry may result in dismissal from the College.